gitbls/pistrong/CertInstall.md

 * The server name or address in the Windows VPN connection properties must be included as a SAN value in the host VPN Cert.
 If the server name specified in the VPN Server name or address field is not found in the SAN values in a VPN Host Certificate, Windows will fail the connection.

     In other words, the connection will fail if Windows tries to connect to 'host.domain.com' and the host system VPN Cert only has a SAN with 'host', or vice versa.
-Or, if you are connecting from the Internet and are trying to use an IP address, and the VPN Cert does not have the IP address as a SAN.
+Similarly, if you are connecting from the Internet and are trying to use an IP address, if the VPN Cert does not have the IP address as a SAN the connection will fail.

     Proper use of dynamic DNS makes all this very simple.
 It can also be addressed by using --altsankey when creating the CA or VPN Cert.
 If you only have an IP address and no DNS name, include the external address as a SAN when you ceate the CA or additional VPN Cert, but this is not recommended, especially for dynamically assigned IP addresses.